After a false start, Westworld Awakening is coming together as a real VR game

 In the second part of the VR experience, you awake as a sentient AI in the place where the keepers normally rebuild the AI people killed by the real ones in the amusement park.
 But the lab is in a state of chaos, as the robots are killing their masters.
 You move around and try to escape, feeling like you are hunted.

-I played the experience for a half hour and then spoke with Adam Foshko, director of story and narrative design at HBO, and Michael Patrick Clark, producer at Survios.
+I played the experience for a half hour and then spoke with Adam Foshko, the director of story and narrative design at HBO; and Michael Patrick Clark, a producer at Survios.

 Here’s an edited transcript of our interview.